UK Logistical Services market report

 The industry revolves around four main components: 1PL, 2PL, 3PL and 4PL.
-Some industry experts argue that a fifth component has also emerged: 5PL, which involves broadening operators’ scope to e-business.
+Some industry experts argue a fifth component has emerged: 5PL, which involves broadening operators’ scope to e-business.

 First Party Logistics (1PL) concerns beneficial cargo owners, which can be the shipper (such as a manufacturing firm delivering to customers) or the consignee (such as a retailer picking up cargo from a supplier).
 They dictate the origin (supply) and the destination (demand) of the cargo, with distribution an entirely internal process assumed by the firm.
 With globalisation and the outsourcing and offshoring of manufacturing, distribution services that used to be assumed internally tend be contracted to external service providers.

-Second Party Logistics (2PL) concerns the carriers providing a transport service over a specific segment of a transport chain.
-It could involve a maritime shipping company, rail operator, or trucking company hired to haul cargo from an origin (such as a distribution centre) to a destination (such as a port terminal).
+Second Party Logistics (2PL) concerns carriers providing a transport service over a specific segment of a transport chain.
+It could involve a maritime shipping company, rail operator, or trucking company hired to haul cargo from an origin (such as a distribution centre) to a destination.